 After the parties reach a settlement in a child car accident settlement, a hearing is held so the court may approve or deny it.
 In Virginia, a circuit court judge typically approves any child injury settlement.

 During the hearing, a judge hears testimony to determine whether the settlement is reasonable and fair.
 To make this determination, a court may appoint a guardian ad litem to help in the process.
-To help reach a decision, a judge may question relevant parties, such as the injured child’s parents, about:
+To help reach a decision, a judge may question relevant parties (such as the injured child’s parents) about the child’s:

 - Current health status